smt/js-standards/readme.md

     }

-    ```

-    D. Consistency Always Wins
+#### 2.D.
+Consistency Always Wins (The Golden Rule)

 In sections 2.A-2.C, the whitespace rules are set forth as a recommendation with a simpler, higher purpose: consistency.

 It's important to note that formatting preferences, such as "inner whitespace" should be considered optional, but only one style should exist across the entire source of your project.

-    ```javascript

-    // 2.D.1.1
+###### 2.D.1.1

     if (condition) {
       // statements